 Winix C535 is an air purifier that can clean air in the room rapidly thanks to its three-stage filtration system and the additional boost it gets with the ionizer turned on.
 Large filters allow this air purifier to perform at the highest level.

-C535 is powerful enough to purify the air from large rooms, up to the 360 sq. ft.
+- Winix C535 is an air purifier mentioned for rooms up to 360 sq. ft.